-Average earning assets increased $0.1 billion, or less than 1%, from the year-ago quarter, driven by:
+Average earning assets decreased $0.1 billion, or less than 1%, from the year-ago quarter, driven by:

 Partially offset by:

-The 2013 second quarter exhibited similar trends in automotive and CRE when compared with the 2013 first quarter.
-Specifically, the $0.2 billion, or less than 1%, increase in average earning assets reflected a $0.5 billion, or 37% annualized, increase in automobile loans partially offset by a $0.3 billion, or 21% annualized, decrease in CRE.
+Compared to the 2013 second quarter, the $0.1 billion, or less than 1%, increase in average earning assets reflected a $0.8 billion, or 15%, increase in automobile loans partially offset by a $0.3 billion decrease in both loans held for sale and total securities.

 See Page 7 of Quarterly Financial Supplement for additional detail.

-Average interest-bearing liabilities decreased $1.0 billion, or 3%, from the 2012 second quarter, primarily reflecting:
+Average noninterest bearing deposits increased $0.8 billion, or 6%, while average interest-bearing liabilities decreased $1.1 billion, or 3%, from the 2012 third quarter, primarily reflecting:

-- $1.8 billion, or 28%, decrease in average core certificates of deposit due to the strategic focus on changing the funding sources to no-cost demand deposits and low cost money markets deposits.
+- $2.0 billion, or 32%, decrease in average core certificates of deposit due to the strategic focus on changing the funding sources to no-cost demand deposits and low cost money market deposits.

 Partially offset by: